RidmiWeerasinghe/loan-management-system/README.md

    ```sql
    CREATE DATABASE trialcaldb;
    ```
-6. Configure the database connection in `application.properties` (if needed).
+6. Configure the database connection in `spring-config.xml` (if needed).
 7. Run the project.
 Hibernate will automatically generate the required tables.

 ## Usage